kevaundray/go-gmp/README.md

 ### Simple Byte-oriented ModExp Wrapper

+This is a more restricted interface and only allows for modexp.

 ```go
 // For simple one-off calculations with byte arrays
 base := []byte{0xDE, 0xAD, 0xBE, 0xEF}